The Haunted Manor: Act III

 It is night.
 The visitors retire to bed, the brothers in one room and Maciej in another, where Skołuba points out two life-size portraits of fine ladies, and a clock, all of which have magic properties.
 In an aria with a splendid triple-time melody, he successfully manages to scare Maciej out of his wits, and then he leaves him alone.

 Stefan and Zbigniew arrive and merely laugh at Maciej's superstitious fears.
 Zbigniew takes Maciej off to sleep, leaving Stefan alone.
 The clock mysteriously chimes and Stefan is reminded of his mother.
 Zbigniew, unable to sleep, joins him and the brothers admit to each other that they have fallen in love with Hanna and Jadwiga, despite their vows.
 They are completely unaware that the two girls are hiding behind the portraits, and that Damazy is in the clock.
 They decide to investigate the source of the strange sounds they hear.
-Damazy comes out from his hiding place and, to save his skin, invents a story (told to another fine tune) that the house is known as the 'Haunted Manor' as a result of it having been built with the proceeds of some infamous acts.
+Damazy comes out from his hiding place and, to save his skin, invents a story (told to another fine tune) that the house is known as the 'Haunted Manor' as a result of its having been built with the proceeds of some infamous acts.
 The rather moralistic brothers decide they cannot stay, and make plans to leave straight away.